UNTAPPED 2020: CREATIVE SOLUTIONS FOR SKILLS SHORTAGES IN BC

 UnTapped is an annual campaign that celebrates BC Businesses and individuals who have demonstrated a commitment to fostering diverse and inclusive workplaces.
 The campaign begins on December 3, 2019 and culminates with a Gala event on April 9, 2020 in Vancouver, B.C.

 In its 8th year, UnTapped 2020 will focus on inclusion of persons with disabilities.
 Between December 3 and February 14, nominations are open to recognize businesses of all sectors and sizes.
 Approved nominees are featured through a social media campaign showcasing these different businesses and specific examples of how they are moving towards being inclusive employers.
 In the months leading up to the gala, webinars will take place featuring experts and advocates on inclusion in the workplace.
 The webinars will provide attendees – businesses and community agencies across the province – tangible knowledge on how they can become an inclusive workplace and tap into this talent pool.
-Finally, on April 9, over 300 people will gather at UBC’s Robert H. Lee Alumni Centre to celebrate the individuals and businesses who have shown demonstrated leadership, impact and innovation in being inclusion champions in the workplace and community.
+Finally, on September 17th during B.C.
+Disability Employment Month, over 200 people will gather at UBC’s Robert H. Lee Alumni Centre to celebrate the individuals and businesses who have shown demonstrated leadership, impact and innovation in being inclusion champions in the workplace and community.

 About our Keynote